odysseyindia/odyssey-tours/content/english/tim/itineraries/himalayan-village-walking-trail/_index.md

           the magnificent Jama Masjid, India’s largest mosque.
 In New Delhi you can find India Gate - a war memorial arch, the impressive Parliament Building and Rashtrapati Bhawan, the residence of the President.
-          Towards the South are Qutab Minar and Humayun’s Tomb, both World Heritage Sites.
+          Towards the South are Qutab Minar and Humayun's Tomb, both World Heritage Sites.
       - type: hotel
         url: /destinations/india/states/delhi/cities/delhi/hotels/colonels-retreat/
         title: Colonel's Retreat
         content: >-
-          Colonel’s Retreat is a very pleasant and homely guest house in the upmarket, tree-lined neighborhood of Defence Colony.
+          Colonel's Retreat is a very pleasant and homely guest house in an upmarket, tree-lined neighborhood.
 The large rooms are comfortable and artistically furnished.
 Each floor boasts a lovely lounge area with comfortable sofas for relaxing, books to read and borrow, and computers.
 A private rooftop dining area gives you a lovely view of the city.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''